Umesh-kathad/Bioinfo_Perl_Programs/Fasta_Analysis/README.md

 -infile influenza.fasta (having fasta sequences)
 -outfile influenza.stats.txt (will have the statistics data on FASTA sequences)

+## Output

 It will generate influenza.stats.txt file and, you will find below statistics in that numbering, accession ID, each nucleotide occurance (A,T,G,C, & N(other than A,T,G,C)), Total sequence length, %GC content.